aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-swf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to SWF within C++ Applications" h2="Convert XPS to SWF within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to SWF?</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft.
+It is used to store documents in a fixed layout format.
+It is similar to PDF format but it is not as popular as PDF.
+SWF (Small Web Format) is a vector-based file format used for multimedia, vector graphics, and ActionScript.
+It is used to create interactive animations, games, and applications.
+SWF files are widely used on the web and are supported by most web browsers.

+Therefore, if you are a C++ developer and want to add XPS to SWF conversion feature inside your C++ applications, you need to convert XPS to SWF.

+<h2>How Aspose.Total helps for XPS to SWF Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render documents, images, and other file formats.
+It includes APIs for PDF, Slides, Words, Cells, and other file formats.

-Are you a C++ developer looking to add to integrate XPS to SWF conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XPS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to SWF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Total for C++, you can easily convert XPS to SWF in two simple steps.
+First, you can export XPS to PPTX by using Aspose.PDF for C++.
+Secondly, by using Aspose.Slides for C++, you can convert PPTX to SWF.
+Both APIs come under Aspose.Total for C++ package.

+Aspose.PDF for C++ is a powerful PDF manipulation API that enables developers to create, read, edit, and convert PDF documents.
+It supports a wide range of features such as document conversion, text extraction, image extraction, document signing, and more.

+Aspose.Slides for C++ is a powerful presentation manipulation API that enables developers to create, read, edit, and convert presentations.
+It supports a wide range of features such as document conversion, text extraction, image extraction, document signing, and more.

+Therefore, Aspose.Total for C++ is the perfect solution for C++ developers who want to add XPS to SWF conversion feature inside their C++ applications.
+It is easy to use, reliable, and cost-effective.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}